HPCguy/Squint/README.md

 For floating point, my HPC compiler is currently always faster than gcc with the above compiler options, by a minimum of 3%.

-That said, make no mistake, my current optimizations are all crap and yet I am still beating gcc.
+That said, make no mistake, my current optimizations are all crap** and yet I am still beating gcc.
 I am only one person with no resources, so I  pick the path I see as most interesting and plod along at a snail's pace when I am not watching TV, playing video games, or reading/commenting on news articles.

 If I had the resources to hire a small team and treat this as a real full time project, I could do ***much*** better!
 If you might be interested, let's talk.

+** No common subexpression elimination, register renaming to reduce stalls, code motion to reduce stalls, or register coloring to reduce register pressure, etc.
 ```
 Below is the assembly language for the tests/shock.c ComputeFaceInfo() function for all three compilers: